[Exclusive] Frontex chief took €8,500 private flight to Brussels meeting

 Yet that statement appears to contradict LOT airlines, which said some seats had "remained available" on the flights to Brussels.

-The Frontex press office also said there were no teleconference/virtual system available at the time.
+The Frontex press office also said there were no teleconference/virtual systems available at the time.

 Leggeri returned to Warsaw from Brussels on a LOT flight on 5 March for the far less princely sum of €445.